 The health and safety of our dogs and puppies is very important to us, so we take every precaution to protect them.
 After much trial and error, we have implemented the following visitation policy that has been very successful.

+There is a very high demand for a Toy Aussies puppy from us due to our good reputation, dedication, and above and beyond efforts to rear puppies in the most advantageous way possible.
 We get approximately 6 - 12 calls and email inquiries a day.
 At LEAST half of those, if not more, want to visit and spend a few hours with us, play with the puppies, but many are saying “we might want a puppy years in the future and are interviewing breeders now”, or “we think we might want a Toy Aussie but have never actually met one”, or "we are trying to see which breed is right for us" so they want to come visit our dogs to decide if they really like Toy Australian Shepherds.
 We can understand why someone would want to do this and it is very wise before deciding on a breed or breeder.
 However, we simply can't accommodate the high volume of requests and must streamline.
 This is our home and not a store front or kennel facility so please be understanding.
 The best place to figure out the answers to these types of questions is by meeting many dogs and breeders at a Dog Show.
 We can also direct you to Upcoming Dog Shows, and Events, if you're still in the research phase and undecided about the breed.
 We will also be happy to help you learn all about the breed and answer any questions via email, text and phone.

 Many don't realize there are countless things to consider as a breeder of home raised puppies.
 The dangers of exposing young puppies to communicable disease is very serious and can be detrimental to a breeding program and the welfare of our dogs.
 Visitors can (of course unknowingly) bring diseases onto the property on their feet, hands etc. The mothers are also being protective of their 'den' (impending litter/pups) during this sensitive time.
 This is not a good time to assess the mother's temperament and will cause her stress and unease with a number of visitors coming and going while she is preparing for delivery or has a litter of pups.